 4. Match key dates to your resume and application.

 Admissions professionals are fastidious in reviewing dates while evaluating your overall application.
 Do not give the admissions team an opportunity to question your integrity or overall dependability by presenting discrepancies in any dates, companies, or titles among your LinkedIn profile, resume, and application short answer questions.
+Check for discrepancies BEFORE you hit submit on your MBA application so that you will find and fix any issues before the admissions team has a chance to check.

 5. Make connections.